-This work sits at the intersection of story, policy, and people
+This work sits at the intersection of story, policy, people, and place

 What I learned inside government